WenjiangDeng/XAEM/README.md

 ## 1. Introduction
-This document shows how to use XAEM to quantify isoform expression for multiple samples from RNA-seq data.
+This document shows how to use XAEM to quantify isoform expression for multiple samples from RNA-seq reads.

 Software requirements for XAEM: